tobiapoppi/CVCS_project_DeepFake/README.md

 With this command you can train xception.
 Remember to set the type of architecture inside the script! (modelname = ['xception' or 'midwayxcaption' or 'lightxception']).

+All the scripts for inference are provided, but they are not automatized to work in all scenarios, so please adapt them to your needs! :)